In this episode, Smart Regions looks at how a sustainable system called Helio is able to harness the power of the sun to purify water.

 "It's a super futuristic design, it's very flexible and can be configured for farms, increasing daily water production to the amount you need.
 I think it weighs around 80 kilos - between 80 and 100 kilos; but it can be assembled in two hours and taken apart by two people quickly as well," Encinas said.

 The price of each sphere is approximately 5,000 euros.
-The system is designed to guarantee the supply of drinking water during natural disasters, wars or in any situation where the water supply has been damaged
+The system is designed to guarantee the supply of drinking water during natural disasters, wars or in any situation where the water supply has been damaged and is already in use in Oman and Tahiti.

 Since 2010, the UN has recognised access to clean water and sanitation as a fundamental human right.